Risk Management

 • Japanese economic stagnation

-• Inadequate responses to climate change risk and environmental issues
+• Inadequate responses to climate change and conservation of natural capital

 • Japanese fiscal instability